-Board elections are coming up and with two seats up for grabs, it’s time for you to consider bringing your cooperative spirit to the table!
-The MMFC board room is a space brimming with excitement as we work towards an expanded space in downtown Eau Claire.
-It’s also a space consumed with collaboration, policy governance, education, and connection.
+This year we have two seats up for grabs, and it’s time for you to consider bringing your cooperative spirit to the table at this exciting time in our history as we prepare to open the doors to our expanded store in downtown Eau Claire.
+The “board room” is a space consumed with collaboration, policy governance, education, and connection.
 We’re fortunate to be a strong board with diverse perspectives, knowledge, and backgrounds; we take pride in representing our ownership and making strong decisions on your behalf.

 1. ATTEND REGULAR AND SPECIAL MEETINGS FULLY PREPARED.
 Board membership requires a significant time commitment during the three-year term.
 Each director is responsible for attending all meetings and for thoroughly preparing by reading and thoughtfully considering meeting packets.
 Between meetings, it is also sometimes necessary to communicate via email.
 Directors should be prepared to respond as needed.

 2. SHARE IDEAS AND CONCERNS.
 Directors are encouraged to take an active part in the work of the board by asking questions and putting ideas forward.

 3. TAKE ON LEADERSHIP ROLES AND CONSISTENTLY AND ACTIVELY SERVE ON COMMITTEES.
 Directors should be prepared to serve on a committee if called upon and to participate in projects outside of board meetings as needed.

 4. ATTEND TRAINING SESSIONS.
 Ongoing education is part of board membership.
 Directors should be willing to read articles, participate in online seminars, and attend the Cooperative Board Leadership 101 Workshop as well as other live workshops as opportunities arise.